tomshafer/scrivo/README.md

 ## To do

+The idea, as I see it, is to have template inheritance.
+Everything uses the template "closest" to it in the hierarchy, so everything uses the main template unless it specifies something in its meta or unless there's a template closer to it.
+E.g., there's a "main.html" template and a "blog/main.html" template.
+But there might be "index.html" templates for each, too, which we'd dispatch to because they have the same basename (sans extension).

+Number one, I think, is to move the Markdown parsing utility to its own file and see if we can parallelize it effectively to be even faster.

+Number two, maybe, is to simplify a lot of my types -- making them dataclasses or something.

+---

 - [ ] Add "clear all" functionality on regenerate
 - [ ] Update config?
 - [ ] Add debug section